If you suspect that your child might have a social pragmatic disorder (or social communication disorder), you probably have a lot of questions.

 If your child has social pragmatic disorder, there’s a lot you can do to help them develop their communication disorders.
 It’s important that you know what to expect–and get your child to a professional for a proper diagnosis and treatment plan.

 Looking for more resources to get your child on track?
-Contact us to learn more about speech therapy.
+Get started with an introductory call to learn more about speech therapy and how we can help with social pragmatic disorder.